JunweiLiang/Daisy_Shooter_Localization/README-docker.md

 The python backend server has numerous dependencies.
 These are mostly captured in its [Dockerfile](./PythonBackend.dockerfile).
 For now, some of the assets downloaded are mounted by the stack as a volume.

+`liblinear{,-python}` is installed via debian, though we could switch to using the later packages inside assets.

 To build the docker image, do:

     docker build -t vera:1.0.0 -f ./PythonBackend.dockerfile .